Empyrrhus/MIDI-To-Shawzin/README.md

 ```
 (Ignored)	Note #1	 Note C#/Db4 at 0m3.015625s
 ```
+If the MIDI track reaches either the note limit (~107) or time limit (256s, or 4m16s), the track will be broken up into multiple lines, each seperately playable.
+Song parts broken up due to note limit will retain their timing; if different players start playing all the different parts simultaneously, the song should continue from person to person seamlessly.

+The shawzin has a limited range (1-2 octaves).
+Notes that are too high or too low will loop around to the other end and play octaves instead.
+Adjust your MIDI file accordingly in your MIDI editor.

+In theory, you can double the song length time limit by doubling the speed of the MIDI file and selecting "Slow Playback" in bottom right corner of the Shawzin song menu.

 # Using the Shawzin
 To use the Shawzin, you need to buy one from the Warframe market.
+Currently, they range from 40-60p.

 <p align="center">
     <img src="https://i.imgur.com/Bxe3WwP.png" alt="Warframe market">